datsoftlyngby/soft2017fall-lsd-teaching-material/assignments/03-Minimum_Requirements_and_API_Description.md

 python student_tester.py http://<your_host>[:<your_port>]
 ```

-That is, a concrete call could look like:
+That is, a concrete call to run the tester program could look like (in case system runs on this machine on port `8080`):

 ```bash
 python student_tester.py http://localhost:8080
 ```

-If your system runs on this machine on port `8080`.
-If your system can digest these messages, then your system's should be prepared for the simulator.
+If your system can digest the sent messages, then it should be prepared for the simulator.

 ### Users?
 Passwords?